CyVerse-learning-materials/neon_data_science/step3.rst

 After you've authenticated to CyVerse, you will be able to view your data store files.

-The iRODS Client is not suitable for downloading hundreds of files, but it is useful for finding files and copying their URLs.
+The `Jupyter iRODS Client <https://www.npmjs.com/package/@towicode/jupyterlab_irods>`_ is not suitable for downloading hundreds of files, but it is useful for finding files and copying their URLs.

+  .. code-block :: bash

+	pip install jupyterlab_irods
+	jupyter serverextension enable --py jupyterlab_irods
+	jupyter labextension install @towicode/jupyterlab_irods

 ..
 	#### Comment: Suggested style guide: